What's On & Local Events

 A white lady in the red castle – Castell Coch

-Castell Coch or Castle Coch was built on the site of 13th Century ruins.
-Reports exist of the ghost of a white lady believed to be Dame Griffith who haunts the ruins.
+Castell Coch, also known as Castle Coch, was built on the site of 13th-century ruins.
+Reports exist of the ghost of a white lady believed to be Dame Griffith who haunts the fairytale castle.
 Even the rebuild did not drive her away.
 She has been seen more frequently since the renovations by both staff and visitors.
 Apparently, she died of a broken heart after her son, who was exploring the castle, fell into a pond and drowned.
 She wanders the castle and the wood searching for the lost soul of her son.

-With its creepy corridors and dark dungeons, there is no surprise that there are regular spooky sightings inside Castell Coch, too.
+With its creepy corridors and dark dungeons, it's no surprise that there are regular spooky sightings inside Castell Coch, too.
 The most famous local ghost story is the legend of the Castell Coch Cavalier.
 The story comes from reports from the servants of a lady who rented the castle as a private residence for a short period from the Bute family.
 Apparently, a male servant said he awoke in the middle of the night to find the ghost of a cavalier standing at the foot of his bed.
-Naturally, the servant had quite the fright but escaped unharmed.
-The cavalier is said to have hidden treasure in the walls of the castle before going off to fight in the civil war.
+Naturally, the servant had quite a fright but escaped unharmed.
+The cavalier is said to have hidden treasure in the walls of the castle before going off to fight in the Civil War.
 Tragically, he was never to return, except as a ghost who continues searching the castle grounds for what he had lost.

 Ghost Stories from Cardiff